Samsung/tizen-docs/docs/application/native/guides/text-input/tts.md

 - Get the default voice using the `tts_get_default_voice()` function.

-    The TTS synthesizes the text using the default voice, if you do not set the language and the voice type as parameters of the `tts_add_text()` function:
+    TTS synthesizes the text using the default voice if you do not set the language and the voice type as parameters of the `tts_add_text()` function:

     ```cpp
     void